gnodi/danf/resource/private/doc/use/configuration.md

 You can specify the separator instead of `true` (`flatten: ';'`) The flattened value should be of the defined type.

-#### Namespaces
+#### Namespace

-Namespaces prefixes your field with the namespace of its owner module:
+Namespace prefixes your field with the namespace of its owner module:

 ```javascript
 // danf.js